weaversa/cryptol-course/labs/Language/Basics.md

 48
 ```

-Hopefull you can see that these two styles are equivalent at some
+Hopefully you can see that these two styles are equivalent at some
 level.
 Curried functions are preferred as they afford [partial
 application](https://en.wikipedia.org/wiki/Partial_application), but
 uncurried can be useful for explicating the correspondence to